langsonzhang/Terminal-C1-Midwest-2022/README.md

 For details about competitions and the game itself please check out [main site](https://terminal.c1games.com/rules).

-## Algo Development
+## Usage

-To test your algo locally, you should use the test_algo_[OS] scripts in the scripts folder.
+To test the algo locally, you should use the test_algo_[OS] scripts in the scripts folder.
 Details on its use is documented in the README.md file in the scripts folder.

 For programming documentation of language specific algos, see each language specific README.
 For documentation of the game-config or the json format the engine uses to communicate the current game state, see json-docs.html

-For advanced users you can install java and run the game engine locally.
-Java 10 or above is required: [Java Development Kit 10 or above](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).

-All code provided in the starterkit is meant to be used as a starting point, and can be overwritten completely by more advanced players to improve performance or provide additional utility.

 ## Windows Setup